Casey: I'll teach you. (launches Raph into the air and into a trash can with one solid WHACK) See? Six runs.

 - Hitting the Ball Twice, which sound like things a bowler would do to a wicketkeeper he really liked, but are really much more prosaic.
 Self-explanatory, and practically non-existent in the history of the game at the top level.
 (The latter means the batsman is not allowed a succession of hits, i.e. cannot propel a stationary ball further away; if the ball is still moving though and going on to hit the wicket, he can hit it for a second time to divert it away from the wicket—but only to do that; the batsman is not allowed to run on a ball hit twice.)

-- There are also two ways a batsman can get out by being an idiot: Obstructing the Field (which only one batsman in the history of Test match cricket has ever been dismissed for, Len Hutton, England vs South Africa, 1951), and
+- There are also two ways a batsman can get out by being an idiot: Obstructing the Field (which only two batsman in the history of Test match cricket has ever been dismissed for, Len Hutton, England vs South Africa, 1951), and Mushfiqur Rahim, Bangladesh vs New Zealand, December 2023 note

-- Time-Wasting (which no batsmen in the history of test match cricket have ever been dismissed for - the nearest was a guy called David Steele, who once got lost trying to find the cricket pitch at Lords and ended up in the basement toilets.
-Well, we did say "being an idiot".).
+- Timed out, (which no batsmen in the history of test match cricket have ever been dismissed for - the nearest was a guy called David Steele, who once got lost trying to find the cricket pitch at Lords and ended up in the basement toilets.
+Well, we did say "being an idiot".)
+However, it has happened in limited overs Cricket in November 2023, when Sri Lanka's Angelo Mathews was timed out for not getting a new helmet fast enough after breaking the strap getting ready to bat on the crease.note

 - The only form of getting out that is seen with regularity aside from the first four above is leg before wicket (LBW), which basically involves the batsman blocking a ball that would have otherwise hit the wicket with his leg and the opposition hence appealing for his dismissal.
 Working out whether the ball was heading on line for the stumps or not though may involve a television replay, an extraordinarily powerful computer, some tarot cards, and up to several million people around the world providing their two pence-worth of opinion.
 Just to make it more complicated still, the ball hitting the batsman's leg can be treated as an ordinary hit and used to score leg byes as described above, if the umpire thinks it wasn't LBW, and can be really painful depending on whether you've got decent (or any) pads on.